zarmeen2/cs598/report.md

 To start off, I fit a MLR on all of the lag features.
 I wanted to use this as a baseline model to compare the rest of the models to.
 The other Ridge and Lasso fits should be better performing than the MLR.

 I then fit Lasso and Ridge regressions using different α values.
-For Ridge, I tested αs equal to 0.1, 1, 10, and 100.
-For Lasso, I tested αs of 0.01, 0.1, 10, and 100.
+For Ridge, I tested α equal to 0.1, 1, 10, and 100.
+For Lasso, I tested α values of 0.01, 0.1, 10, and 100.
 I decided to include 0.01 for the Lasso fits because Lasso is generally more aggressive in shrinking coefficients compared to Ridge.
 Smaller α values allow Lasso to retain more features before driving coefficients to zero, which can be important for capturing predictive signal in the data.
 By including 0.01, I was able to see how the model behaves when the penalty is very weak and compare it to the stronger regularization effects at higher α values.

 ## Results